ibm-cloud-docs/power-iaas/generating-estimate.md

 ## Creating an estimation of resources
 {: #est-resources}

 You can generate an estimate by specifying the parameters for your virtual server resources and by specifying a projected growth rate.
-Based on your selection, you can view the estimated cost of your {{site.data.keyword.powerSysFull}} (On-premises) or IBM cloud resources.
+Based on your selection, you can view the estimated cost of your {{site.data.keyword.powerSysFull}} ({{site.data.keyword.on-prem}}) or IBM cloud resources.
 You can connect with your IBM Business Partner or contact IBM to place your order.
 {: shortdesc}

 You are not charged for creating an estimate.
 The resources that you estimate can be deployed only after a workspace creation.